Zhangjiagang: Etymology

 Zhangjiagang is derived from a port in the city, while the port is named after a tributary, Zhangjia.
 All of them are written as "张家港" in Chinese.
+The name "Zhangjiagang" originates from a local harbor (waterway).

+The harbor was originally called Zhangjiagang, which roughly means "the harbor of the Zhang clan."

+The name itself derives from a nearby settlement where a lineage of the Zhang surname lived in concentration.
+Over time, the name of the harbor gradually came to refer to the entire area.

 History

 The area of the city was under jurisdiction of Jiyang township, Piling county during the Han dynasty.
 It was transferred to Jiyang (then Liangfeng) county which established in 281, while the eastern part of Jiyang was separated as Nansha county in 335.
 Nansha was merged into Changshu and likewise Liangfeng was merged into Jiangyin.
 The two counties were demarcated formally by three rivers whose names were Chuan Gang, Jiejing He and South Gudu Gang since 1667.
 In 1874, a canal called Chang-Tong gang demarcating then Changshu and Nantong was built.

 The shoals formed by alluvial deposits in varying of shape and size border the Yangtze River were called shazhou in Chinese.
 Thus, when the CPC established a new county which located in then Northern Changshu, it was designated as Shazhou.
 The county was disestablished after the Double Tenth Agreement was signed.
 In 1962, Changshu and Jiangyin separated their owned parts to establish a county bearing Shazhou.
-When the county was turn into a county-level city in 1986, it was renamed Zhangjiagang.
+When the county was turned into a county-level city in 1986, it was renamed Zhangjiagang.